-Once class starts and you have notified me of your presence via the attendance app, all electronics (e.g., computers, cell phones, tablets, etc.) should be turned off and put away.
+Once class starts all electronics (e.g., computers, cell phones, tablets, etc.) should be turned off and put away.
 If you need to use a device because of a language or disability issue, you need to secure permission at the beginning of the class.
-The misuse of an electronic device (e.g., surfing the web or texting) will adversely affect your class participation grade.
+The misuse of an electronic device (e.g., surfing the web or texting) will adversely affect your grade.
 If you need to access lecture notes, print them ahead of class.